Ridepooling and public bus services: A comparative case-study: Introduction

 In this simulation study we analyze the effects on the general service quality when replacing bus lines in the late evening hours in the city of Wuppertal, Germany by a ridepooling service.
 The problem of the assignment of transportation requests to vehicles and the determination of vehicle routes is referred to as dial-a-ride problem (DARP).
-We assume transportation requests to arrive throughout the day, in contrast to being known in advance, and all information to be known with certainty, once it is received.
+We assume transport requests to arrive throughout the day, in contrast to being known in advance, and all information to be known with certainty, once it is received.
 This specifications make the problem a \emph{dynamic} and \emph{deterministic} DARP.
-In the following, we give a brief review of the related literature and introduce the general problem setting, including modelling assumptions and constraints.
+In the following, we give a brief review of the related literature.